Skip to content

 Is the Offer as Good as It Sounds?

 As tempting as the “Parkside” solar panel from Lidl for just under 200 euros may sound, there are some catches with the offer.
 To truly reach the maximum allowed 600 watts of power, as the provider promises, you would need four solar panels.
-However, the set only includes one, and you can connect an additional one separately.
+However, the set only includes one, and you can connect an additional one.
 This means that for 600 watts, you would need to buy a set and an extra solar panel each.
 On average, you would easily reach 500 to 600 euros.
-For this price, there are already complete sets available from other providers.
+For this price, there are already complete sets from other providers.

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.